 We repeat this routine at bedtime for those that need one.
 This has worked out well for us.
 Now, if someone gets an infection and needs an antibiotic, no sweat, they know how to take a pill and there is no struggle.
 It makes my life easier and it could mean life or death for them.

-s we play for heartworm prevention and flea and tick prevention to make application easy.
+We have similar games we play for heartworm prevention and flea and tick prevention to make application easy.
 My gang all seem to look forward to our little daily routines.
 Look at all these happy faces after popping their pills.

 Friday, August 22, 2008